monomelodies/monad/docs/overview/build.md

 Monad uses ES6-style modules, but of course most current browsers don't know what to make of those.
 This means you have to _transpile_ your code.
-You're free to write your whole admin in ES5 if that's your "thang", but you'll need something like [Browserify](http://browserify.org/) to at least import Monad once.
+You're free to write your whole admin in ES5 if that's your "thang", but you'll need something like [Browserify](http://browserify.org/) and a transpiler to at least import Monad once.

 When you look at `index.html`, you'll notice that it attempts to load a `bundle.js` from the current directory.
 This is where your admin code is loaded,